kartik-venugopal/aural-player/README.md

 ## Planned updates

-- Support for more audio file types (e.g FLAC, WMA, OGG Vorbis) ... **Work in progress !**
-- A new parametric equalizer allowing specification of center frequency and bandwidth per band
+* Support for more container formats - e.g. Matroska, ASF, MP4, etc.
+* Support for surround sound (AC3 and Dolby DTS)
+* Enhanced eager transcoding and more advanced control over transcoding behavior
-- A new status bar player mode
+* A new status bar player mode
-- A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background
+* A new "floating" miniature player view that stays on top and can be used when working on other apps and Aural Player is intended to be kept in the background
+* A new parametric equalizer allowing specification of center frequency and bandwidth per band
-- New color schemes
+* New color schemes

 ## Screenshots

 ### Default view